-Chromatic button accordions, familiarly known as CBAs, have buttons on both bass and treble sides.
-Like piano accordions, they play the same note on the push and pull of the bellows, and they typically have a Stradella bass (see piano accordions).
+Chromatic button accordions, familiarly known as CBAs, have buttons on both the left and right sides.
+Like piano accordions, they play the same note on the push and pull of the bellows.
+They have single treble notes on the left and typically have a Stradella bass (see piano accordions) on the right.

 There are several standard layouts for the treble side.
 Most common in Italy and on the streets of Paris is the C-system; in Russia and in Scandinavia, any one of several B-systems, which are more or less the mirror image of the C-system.
 One isn’t necessarily better or easier than the other; just different.
 They are versatile and powerful instruments, but learning aids are scarce, especially in English.